jcarlos-prieto/niliBOX/resources/API.md

 <td>b_import(name,file)</td>
 <td>
 Imports a Javascript module of type .mjs.<br>
-Parameter <code>name</code> is a string that will be used to reference the primitives available in the imported module.<br>
+<code>name</code>: String - This value will be used to reference the primitives available in the imported module.<br>
-Parameter <code>file</code> is a string containing the file name of the module to be imported.
+<code>file</code>: String - File name of the module to be imported.
 This file must be added to the resource collection file.<br>
+Return value: None<br>
 Example: <code>b_import("RTLSDR", "rtlsdr.mjs");</code><br>
 </td>
 </tr>
 <tr>
 <td>b_translate(text)</td>
 <td>
-Returns the text in English stored in <code>text</code> translated to the current language.<br>
+Returns the translation into the current language of the text (in English) provided.<br>
-Parameter <code>text</code> is a string.<br>
-The value in <code>text</code> will be added to the corresponding language file to be manually translated before compilation.<br>
+<code>text</code>: String - This value will be added to the corresponding language file to be manually translated before compilation.<br>
+Return value: String<br>
 Example: <code>text: b_translate("Name:");</code><br>
 </td>
 </tr>
 <tr>
 <td>b_theme(type,name,var)</td>
 <td>
-Returns the value of a parameter from the current them.
-This could be a color, a size, etc.<br>
-Usually, this function is not needed.
+Returns the value of a parameter from the current theme.
+This could be a color, a size, etc. Usually, this function is not needed.
 It is used by the QML components included in the code.<br>
-Parameter <code>type</code> is a string representing the control type.<br>
-Parameter <code>name</code> is a string representing the control name.<br>
+<code>type</code>: String - Control type.<br>
+<code>name</code>: String - Control name.<br>
-Parameter <code>var</code> is a string representing the theme parameter to be retrieved.<br>
+<code>var</code>: String - Theme parameter to be retrieved.<br>
+Return value: String<br>
 Example: <code>color: b_theme("TButton", "mybutton", "foreground-color");</code><br>
 </td>
 </tr>
 <tr>
 <td>b_conn()</td>
 <td>
-Returns a string with the type of connection established between the client and the server.
+Return value: String - Type of connection established between the client and the server.
 The possible values are:
 <ul>
   <li>SELF: The client and the server are on the same computer</li>
   <li>LOCAL: The client and the server are on different computers on the same local network</li>